 Check this article if you don’t know how to do this.

 On OSMC, the default credentials are osmc/osmc.
 On Raspberry Pi OS, it’s pi/raspberry.

 chmod +x netflix_prep_install.sh

 - This will install Python requirements, you have nothing to do, just wait a little

 - At the end, you’ll get this message:

-- Click “OK” and the system will restart
+- Click “OK” and move to the next step.

 After the reboot, we need to install Netflix on Kodi:

 - Back to the Kodi interface, go to the main menu.

 - Click on the “Settings” icon and go to Add-ons.